Join CSM

 A bond is a property of a Node Operator, not a validator.
 Bond is stored in the form of stETH.
 Node Operators can submit bond tokens in ETH, stETH, and wstETH.
 Provided ETH is staked, and wstETH is unwrapped during submission to ensure stETH is the only form of a bond.

-function implementations).
-A default curve is assigned to all Node Operators upon creation.
-A custom curve can be set for the Node Operator later.
+There might be several bond curves.
+Typically a default curve is assigned to Node Operators upon creation.
+However, should Node Operator be eligible for a custom Node Operator type, a custom curve can be set for the Node Operator.

-Unbonded validators
+Unbonded validatorsโ

 The term "unbonded" is introduced to refer to the validators for which the bond does not fully cover this validator.
 Taking into account the approach when the bond is common for all Node Operator's validators, unbonded validators can be determined in a way illustrated below.
 In the example, validator N+1 is unbonded.